Galatians

 The thesis of Paul's letter to the Galatians may be summed up with the words "Christ supplemented is Christ supplanted", Hendriksen.

-In this letter Paul sets out to demolish the heresy of nomism (the heresy which looks to dependence on the law to facilitate divine blessing) by establishing the grand truth that the appropriation of God's promised blessings rests on what Christ has done for us and not on what we might do for God.
-The fullness of new life in Christ, life now through the renewing power of the Spirit, life eternal, is wholly ours when we rest on what Christ has done for us on the cross.
+In this letter, Paul sets out to demolish the heresy of nomism (the heresy which looks to dependence on the law to facilitate divine blessing) by establishing the grand truth that the appropriation of God's promised blessings rests on what Christ has done for us and not on what we might do for God.
+The fullness of new life in Christ, life now through the renewing power of the Spirit, is wholly ours when we rest on what Christ has done for us on the cross.
 There is nothing we can do to improve on the riches of God's grace in Christ.
-So it is that Paul pointedly says to the Galatians, "Are you so senseless that having begun your Christian journey by means of the Spirit you are now trying to bring yourselves to perfection by means of law-obedience?"
-Gal.3:3 - Christ supplemented is Christ supplanted.
+So, Paul asks us, as he asked the Galatians, "Are you so senseless that having begun your Christian journey by means of the Spirit you are now trying to bring yourselves to perfection by means of law-obedience?"
+Gal.3:3 - to supplement Christ is to supplant Christ..

 The structure of Galatians